בְּרֵאשִׁית

 כִּי לֹא הִמְטִיר יְהֹוָה אֱלֹהִים

-For HASHEM God had not sent rain upon the earth
+For YHVH POWERS/Gods had not sent rain upon the earth.

 There is one more place where we might be able to live with our earthly bodies and spirit together, and this is just a maybe.
-Let us remember that HaShem made heaven and earth mixed at the beginning of creation.
+Let us remember that YHVH made heaven and earth mixed at the beginning of creation.
 Both mixed until He created the expanse and separated heaven and earth from the same substance.
-So heaven is made of the same substance as earth, but heaven is a higher spiritual place than earth, but still made of the same substance.
+So heaven is made of the same substance as earth, but heaven is a higher spiritual place than earth, and is still made of the same substance.
 Therefore, our bodies and the spirit might be able to live there.
 How do I know this?
 I don’t know, but I do have some clues to this.
-In the Tanakh/Hebrew Bible, there are many instances of angels coming down to earth and interacting with people.
+In the Tanakh/Hebrew Bible, numerous instances of angels descending to earth and interacting with people are recorded.
 So angels (messengers in Hebrew) can survive here on earth and up in heaven.
 Abraham and Jacob are examples of people who interacted with angels.
-Also, in Tanakh in 2 Kings 2:11, the prophet of HaShem Elijah was taken alive up to heaven in a chariot of fire with horses of fire.
+Also, in the Tanakh, in 2 Kings 2:11, the prophet of YHVH, Elijah, was taken alive up to heaven in a chariot of fire with horses of fire.
 He was taken with spirit and body intact.
-So, a body born from Adam, meaning a man and woman with the spirit of HaShem inside, can survive in heaven, where angels live.
+So, a body born from Adam, meaning a man and woman with the spirit of YHVH inside, can survive in heaven, where angels live.
 More can be said of this topic, but I will stop here.

 6